bitovi/academy/src/react/5-styling-in-react.md

 @highlight 4

 The component above uses a `thing` class that is imported from `thing.css`.
-This is a common way of including classes in a component, but keep in mind that due to it's cascading nature, it's possible to encounter clashing names with a large component tree.
+This is a common way of including classes in a component, but keep in mind that due to its cascading nature, it's possible to encounter clashing names with a large component tree.

 `className`'s can also be dynamically generated in response to props or component state.
 In the component below, the `thing-active` class is only added to the class name if the `isActive` prop is truthy.